denten-books/plain-text/4-simulation.md

 physical and the computer-generated worlds is imperfect.
 For example, unlike a real-world file folder, constrained by the size of its containing cabinet, a computer folder can hold a nearly unlimited amount of files.
-Or, to be more precise, the electronic folder metaphor is subject to *different* constraints than those that limit the use of a paper file.
+Or, to be more precise, the electronic folder metaphor is subject to different constraints than those that limit the use of a paper file.
 The image of the paper file should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
-It further advices to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
-Being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
-That is not to say that it can *do* anything.
-For example, one cannot use a computational device to hammer nails.
-But a computer can be used to extend the metaphor of hammering nails into the virtual realm.
+It further advises to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].

 A number of patents from IBM, Xerox, and Microsoft rely on the language of metaphor extension.
 Consider United States Patent #5,907,854 by Paula J. Cox